drj11/pypng/README.md

 Python 2.7 or Python 3.4 or any compatible higher version.
 The same code runs in both Python 2.7 and Python 3.4.

-PyPNG comes with a setup.py script to use with distutils.
+PyPNG comes with a `setup.py` script to use with `distutils`.
 After unpacking the distribution, cd into the directory and execute the
 command: